ksdodk/ChromiumStealer/README.md

 gets every password/cookie on a PC stored by a Chromium browser, decrypts it and\
 sends it to your DISCORD WEBHOOK and/or to your TELEGRAM Bot Chat.

-# my first Python project, i will revise everything as soon as i got time

 ![alt text](https://i.imgur.com/CVrMpsS.png)
 ![alt text](https://i.imgur.com/ZPwsFEy.png)